 - Establish a policy that allows employees to access smoking cessation support during the work day (for example, supporting flextime to attend a support class).

 - Ensure that tobacco cessation counseling and medication are offered through the organization’s health insurance.

-For more information, download the Outcome Two section of the toolkit!
+For more information, download the going tobacco free section of the toolkit!

 - Implement policies that allow employees to be active during the day (for example flextime, using paid time for physical activty).